It’s not a daunting task at all. Learn how to file your income taxes in Portugal and learn more about the legal system!

 Income tax in Portugal

-When it comes to income tax in Portugal, there are a few things every savvy expat needs to know.
-First and foremost, as a legal resident in Portugal, you’ll be subject to the same income tax rules as Portuguese residents.
+When it comes to personal income tax in Portugal, there are a few things every savvy expat needs to know.
+First and foremost, as a legal resident in Portugal, you’ll be subject to the same personal income tax rules as Portuguese residents.
 This means you’ll need to report your worldwide income, including income earned in Portugal and abroad – no exceptions.

 But the government isn’t here to take away all your earnings.
 The state offers attractive tax incentives that will make sure more money stays in your wallet.
 Let’s talk about the real game changer, the Non-Habitual Resident (NHR) regime.